Rule 14.2 Application for approval of registration

 (3) Hold a firearms instructor training certificate from a department recognized instruction course;

 (4) Offer enhanced training; and (5) Submit:

 (B) The background check fees required for state and national background checks; and

-(C) One (1) set of legible, classifiable fingerprints, however the requirement for fingerprints is waived if the applicant holds a
+(C) One (1) set of legible, classifiable fingerprints.

 (b) Department recognized firearms instructor training certificates include: